A Manifold Objective

 cost

-- a function $F:\mathcal M→ℝ$ to minimizeproxes
+: a function $f:\mathcal M→ℝ$ to minimizeproxes

-- proximal maps $\operatorname{prox}_{λ\varphi}:\mathcal M→\mathcal M$ as functions(M, λ, p) -> q
+: proximal maps $\operatorname{prox}_{λf_i}:\mathcal M → \mathcal M$ as functions(M, λ, p) -> q

 .number_of_proxes